 Whatever your situation might be, here are some tips on how you can prepare your child for transitions following lockdown (by the Mental Health Foundation, UK):

-• Talk about school – start talking about what your child’s daily routine could look like.
-It is hoped that there will be clearer picture about what the ‘return to school’ plan will look like towards the end of the summer holidays.
+- Talk about school – start talking about what your child’s daily routine could look like.
+It is hoped that there will be a clearer picture of what the ‘return to school’ plan will look like towards the end of the summer holidays.